 Silence, already checked boxes or inactivity of the data subject should therefore not constitute consent.
 Consent should cover all processing operations carried out for the same purpose or purposes.
 If the processing serves several purposes, consent should be given for all these processing purposes.
 Where the data subject is requested to give consent by electronic means, the request must be made in a clear and concise manner and without undue interruption of the service for which consent is given."

 #7 Special Problem Social Plugins

 There is a special problem with the integration of social plugins, as these not only set cookies, but also automatically send personal data of your website visitors to the corresponding social network, etc.

 According to a recent ruling by the ECJ on July 29, 2019, the personal data of the website visitor may only be transmitted to the social network etc. after the corresponding consent has been given.
 It is therefore important to ensure that the social plugin only becomes active if the website visitor has previously given their consent by ticking the relevant checkbox.
 (This ruling still refers to the "Data Protection Directive", i.e. the predecessor regulation of GDPR; however, the result also applies to GDPR).

 Designing a cookie banner correctly, i.e. in compliance with the law, is not rocket science.
 And it is also not a disadvantage for the website operator.
-Because visitors to his website should also be treated fairly.
+After all, visitors to a website should also be treated fairly.
 And this includes providing transparent information about what happens when the website is accessed.
-Only then are website visitors in a position to make a well-informed decision as to whether and, if so, what data they wish to disclose.
-Just as many website developers and operators are reluctant to be spied on by third parties, they should also give visitors to their own websites the opportunity to decide for themselves what data they do or do not want to disclose.
+Only then are website visitors in a position to make a well-informed decision about whether and, if so, what data they want to disclose.
+Just as many website developers and operators are reluctant to be spied on by third parties, they should also give visitors to their own website the opportunity to decide for themselves what data they do or do not want to disclose.